NVIDIA-AI-IOT/deepstream_reference_apps/back-to-back-detectors/README.md

 - Run the above commands with sudo.
 - Edit the paths in `secondary_detector_config.txt` to the location of the models downloaded from the above site.
+- back-to-back-detectors application does not run inside jetson triton docker.

 This document shall describe about the sample back-to-back-detectors application.